 - Expertise in pharmacokinetic/pharmacodynamic study design and data interpretation during submission of clinical protocols, grant proposals, study reports and publications

-Mitch A. Phelps, PhD, Director for PhASR, is an associate professor with appointments in The Ohio State University College of Pharmacy, Division of Pharmaceutics and College of Medicine, Department of Pharmacology.
-Dr. Phelps has been with the OSUCCC – James for nine years applying his expertise in analytical methodologies, PK/PD study design, data analysis and modeling.
-A supporter of the establishment of PhASR in 2005, he drove its initial development in his previous roles as Operations Manager and Technical Director.
-In his current role, Dr. Phelps directs PhASR activities to develop collaborative research projects with other investigators, support PK/PD experimental design, modeling and data analysis, and to ensure resources are utilized efficiently to support high-impact science.
-His independent research focuses on development of novel drug therapies to treat cancer and understanding the sources of variability in outcomes of patients treated with anti-cancer and immunomodulatory agents.
+Mitch Phelps, PhD, director for the PhASR, is an associate professor with appointments in Ohio State's College of Pharmacy, Division of Pharmaceutics, and College of Medicine, Department of Pharmacology.
+Phelps has been with the OSUCCC – James for nine years, applying his expertise in analytical methodologies, pharmacokinetic/pharmacodynamic (PK/PD) study design, data analysis and modeling.
+A supporter of the establishment of PhASR in 2005, he drove its initial development in his previous roles as operations manager and technical director.
+In his current role, Phelps directs PhASR activities to develop collaborative research projects with other investigators, support PK/PD experimental design, modeling and data analysis, and ensure that resources are utilized efficiently to support high-impact science.
+His independent research focuses on developing drug therapies to treat cancer and understanding the sources of variability in outcomes of patients treated with anticancer and immunomodulatory agents.
 He is principal investigator and co-investigator on several research grants funded by the NIH and other public and private organizations.
-Dr. Phelps earned his PhD in Biophysics from Ohio State and completed post-doctoral training in clinical pharmacology under the mentorship of Dr. James T. Dalton.
-Prior to completing doctoral training, Dr. Phelps spent eight years as a chemist in private industry.
+Phelps earned his PhD in Biophysics from Ohio State and completed postdoctoral training in clinical pharmacology under the mentorship of James Dalton, PhD.
+Prior to completing doctoral training, Phelps spent eight years as a chemist in private industry.

-Ming Poi, PharmD, PhD, is an assistant professor in the College of Pharmacy and a Specialty Practice Pharmacist for the Investigational Drug Service (IDS) Pharmacy and Phase 1 Clinical Treatment Unit (CTU) in the James Cancer Hospital.
-Dr. Poi supports the design of clinical pharmacokinetic, pharmacodynamic and pharmacogenetic studies, development of clinical protocols and PK/PD/PG data analysis.
-In addition, she supports the design and conduct of non-clinical studies aimed at identifying genetic factors associated with variability in outcomes for patients enrolled in clinical studies at the James.
-Dr. Poi received her PhD in biochemistry (protein sciences) from the Ohio State University under the mentorship of Dr. Ming-Daw Tsai.
-She then obtained her PharmD from Ohio State’sollege of Pharmacy, followed by a pharmacy practice residency (PGY-1) at Ohio State’s Wexner Medical Center and a two-year pharmacy translational research fellowship at the OSUCCC – Jamesr.
+Ming Poi, PharmD, PhD, is an assistant professor in the College of Pharmacy and a specialty practice pharmacist for the Investigational Drug Service (IDS) Pharmacy and Phase 1 Clinical Treatment Unit (CTU) in The James Cancer Hospital and Solove Research Institute.
+Poi supports the design of clinical pharmacokinetic (PK), pharmacodynamic (PD) and pharmacogenetic (PG) studies, development of clinical protocols and PK/PD/PG data analysis.
+In addition, she supports the design and conduct of non-clinical studies aimed at identifying genetic factors associated with variability in outcomes for patients enrolled in clinical studies at The James.
+Poi received her PhD in biochemistry (protein sciences) from Ohio State under the mentorship of Ming-Daw Tsai, PhD.
+She then obtained her PharmD from Ohio State’s College of Pharmacy and served both a pharmacy practice residency (PGY-1) at Ohio State’s Wexner Medical Center and a two-year pharmacy translational research fellowship at the OSUCCC – James.

-Jiang Wang, PhD, Research Associate, is a project leader within PhASR and supports bioanalytical assay development/validation, design and conduct of pre-clinical and clinical pharmacology studies of novel anti-cancer and other agents.
-He has extensive expertise in quantification of small molecules and peptides in biological matrices by LC-MS/MS and other quantitative technologies that he applies to support pre-clinical and clinical pharmacology studies critical in the drug development process in collaboration with investigators at Ohio State and other institutions.
-After receiving his PhD in pharmacology from Jilin University, he completed postdoctoral training in molecular biology at Princeton University under the guidance of Dr. Manual Llinas, and at Ohio State in pharmaceutics under the direction of Dr. Kenneth K. Chan.
+Jiang Wang, PhD, research associate, is a project leader within the PhASR and supports bioanalytical assay development/validation, design and conduct of preclinical and clinical pharmacology studies of novel anticancer and other agents.
+He has extensive expertise in quantification of small molecules and peptides in biological matrices by LC-MS/MS and other quantitative technologies that he applies to support preclinical and clinical pharmacology studies critical in the drug-development process in collaboration with investigators at Ohio State and other institutions.
+After receiving his PhD in pharmacology from Jilin University in China, he completed postdoctoral training in molecular biology at Princeton University under the guidance of Manuel Llinás, PhD, and at Ohio State in pharmaceutics under the direction of Kenneth Chan, PhD.